Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "...The point is, the price tag’s covered and you don’t owe a thing."

 "And, later?
-It will take much more than a barn and some sacks of food…"
+It will take much more than a barn and some sacks of food..."

 "We have options.
 I seem to be specializing in first contact developments lately, I guess."

 "More, ah, fundraising?"
 Hurt seemed slightly bemused by something.

 Julian raised one of those thick arms of his and scratched at the back of his head.
 That seemed to be his go-to body language for embarrassment.
-"Well, uh…"
+"Well, uh..."

 Vemik suddenly had a mischievous expression, but Julian silenced him *instantly* with a fierce Look. "*No,* Vemik.
 I will beat the ever-lovin’ *fuck* outta you."